-Observe black bears from a kitchen window just like many New Jersey residents see the bears from their kitchen windows.
-An enclosed observation area is a replica of a typical kitchen.
+Observe black bears from inside a house window just like many New Jersey residents can see the bears from their windows.

 The bears can also be observed from two outside cabin areas that provide different viewing angles.
 The exhibit is a natural area of mature oak and hickory trees and the bears can often be found climbing them.
 A stream and pool provide a place to cool off and engage in enrichment activities.
-The bears share the exhibit with red fox.
 They can usually be seen by the large logs at the top of the slope.

 The black bears are twin sisters, Jelly and Jam.
 They arrived as orphaned cubs in the spring of 2005.
 By the summer of 2008 they became mature and weighed between 250 and 300 pounds.